-A smaller member of the Day Gecko family, these reptiles are both beautiful and charming as terrarium pets.
+Gold Dust Day Geckos, a smaller member of the Day Gecko family, are both beautiful and charming as terrarium pets.

-This species can reach lengths of 4–6 inches and can live at least 10 years or more with proper care.
+The species can reach lengths of more than 6 inches, and the Gold Dust Day Gecko lifespan is 10 years or more with proper care.

 I’m lucky enough to have a friend who keeps many gecko species, including Gold Dust Day Geckos.
 I visited Valerie at her home to see them in action and learn about keeping them.